-To begin, create a new page or post on WordPress, or use an existing one.
+To create a login page, add a new page in WordPress, or open an existing one for editing.

-The handy WPForms widget will appear inside your block.
-Click on the WPForms drop-down and pick the login form you want to embed into your page.
+The handy WPForms block will appear on the page.
+Click on the WPForms dropdown and pick the login form you want to embed into your page.

-Now, publish your post or page, so your login form appears on your website.
+Now just Publish or Update the so your login form appears on your website.

 Create a WordPress Login Widget

+Want to make a WordPress login widget?
 WPForms makes it super easy to embed your login form in a widget.
-Just add the widget to your sidebar.
-Then, type in a name for your form in the “Title” box.

 Go to your site and refresh the page, and you’ll see your login form embedded in the widget area sidebar.